 The Company uses certain non-IFRS ratios that are not standardized financial measures under IFRS, such as "Net Debt to Adjusted EBITDA".
-"Net Debt to Adjusted EBITDA" is a ratio of two non-IFRS financial measures - "Net Debt", being the sum of the outstanding principal balances of the Company's Credit Facilities, net of cash and cash equivalents for the year ended December 31, 2023 and the sum of the outstanding principal balances of the Company's Legacy Senior Facility, Yorkville Facility and Ewing Convertible debentures, net of cash and cash equivalents for periods ending prior to December 31, 2023, and "Adjusted EBITDA", as described in "Reconciliation of Non-IFRS Measures".
+"Net Debt to Adjusted EBITDA" is a ratio of two non-IFRS financial measures -"Net Debt", being the sum of the outstanding principal balances of the Company's Credit Facilities, net of cash and cash equivalents, and "Adjusted EBITDA", as described in "Reconciliation of Non-IFRS Measures".